 WITS requests can be made at any point during the school year.
 However, some writers book up very quickly.
 (Shauntay Grant, Don Aker, and Shalan Joudry are fully booked for the 2019/2020 school year.)
-If you want a specific writer to visit your school, we highly recommend submitting requests during the above booking weeks, when every attempt will be made to ensure each school is visited by its top choice of writer.
+If you want a specific writer to visit your school, we highly recommend submitting requests during the our booking weeks (which for 2019/2020 were September 2 - 6 & January 6 - 10), when every attempt will be made to ensure each school is visited by its top choice of writer.
 Writers booked completely in September may or may not have availability if requested in January.

 Administered by the Writers’ Federation of Nova Scotia (WFNS), Writers in the Schools (WITS) is a program through which Nova Scotia writers visit schools to provide presentations, workshops, and readings for students of every grade.
 The program encourages students’ enjoyment of reading and writing and engages them in the development of literacy skills.
 All WITS writers are professional writers and WFNS members and are able to cover a variety of topics, such as creative writing, research, journalism, illustration, and comic books.
 Many WITS writers are open to suggestions and amenable to working with teachers, librarians, and principals to ensure their visits complement school curricula.

 WITS is a co-pay program: WFNS covers the entirety of a writer's mileage as well as a portion of the writer's fees.
 The hosting school covers the remainder of the writer's fees.
 For a full-day visit, a school co-pays $175.
 For a half-day visit, a school co-pays $90.

 - Using our online booking form, applicants (teachers, librarians, and principals) can select the writers they wish to visit their classroom or school.